Class QueueMessageStream<M extends Message>

 Parameters:

-queue - The queue to use to store entries in transit from producer to consumer.
+queue - The queue used to buffer entries between producer and consumer.

 • Method Details